 All private practice is prohibited under the waiver.
 A licensee may not return to private practice until after they have complied with renewal requirements required by the program(s) under which they are licensed/registered.

 Expedited Licensure and Initial Application Fee Waiver for Spouses or Domestic Partners of Active Duty Military Personnel

-Expedited licensure, and beginning on July 1, 2022, an initial application fee waiver, are available to spouses and domestic partners of active duty personnel in the Armed Forces.
+Expedited licensure and an initial application fee waiver are available to spouses and domestic partners of active duty personnel in the Armed Forces.

 To qualify, the applicant must:

 - Supply evidence that they are married to, or in a domestic partnership or other legal union with, an active duty member of the Armed Forces of the United States who is assigned to a duty station in California under official orders.

 - Hold a current license/registration in another state, district or territory of the United States in the profession or vocation for which the applicant is seeking a license/registration.

 Failure to provide the required documentation may result in application processing delays.